There are essentially two types of real estate agents – Transactional and Relational

 - Here is where you can check on an agent’s license status

-- In Texas, license numbers are issues in order.
-I was licensed in Texas in 2006 and my license number is 566438.
+- In Texas, license numbers are issued in order.
+I was licensed in Texas in January 2007 and my license number is 566438.
 Licenses issued in 2016 start with 665, so the lower the number the longer they have been licensed.

 2. How long have you been licensed and working full time in this particular area?

 Just because someone has been active in another state or city doesn’t mean they are as proficient in a new area.
 They won’t have the contacts/relationships or the understanding of the mindset of local buyers and sellers.